The Phoenix Effect: The triangle of fire required for organisations to revive and thrive after surviving Covid-19

 Yet, at the same time these people are apologising for this.
 Whispering it because they don’t want others to hear.
 Maybe they’re feeling a bit guilty about finding it easier and enjoying this way of working.
 Perhaps they feel bad because they are aware that others are finding this really difficult.

 Feeling bad about experiencing something good is extremely unhelpful if it leads us to keep it quiet.
 Instead would it not be better to look to capitalise on what we’re finding out?
-Instead of treating the following list as things to hide or feel guilty about, how about we look to more consistently create these characteristics in our relationship with work?
+Instead of treating the following list as things to hide or feel guilty about, how about we look to more consistently create these characteristics in our relationship with our work?